AriFordsham/GHCWiki/sebastian-and-simon.md

   - Simon suggested to go straight from `GrdTree` to `DigestedTree`, so to drop `CtTree`
     - Seb thinks that `CtTree` is a useful abstraction, but explaining the semantics is additional overhead.
 Also due to a limitation with the type oracle, we need to `collectRefines` now.
+So yes, better just drop it.

 - Paper
-  - `T[r]` OK?
   - \ctcon binds term names only.
 Should we also bind type vars?
 What about type constraints?
 The latter become constraints on their own.
+  - It's unfortunate that constructor patterns are strict, because we have to duplicate divergence checks...
+  - DNF or not?
+    - Without DNF, we can't estaimte complexity and throttle.
+But that's just an implementation detail?!
+    - It might have repercussions on the oracle implementation, but it also might not.
+  - Gamma in Nabla
+    - Seems unnecessary: U is purely syntactical, no Gamma needed.
+Gamma remains constant throughout A. Both only construct formulas, not refinement types.
+  - Notation: and+or   OR   union+,?
+    - The way we use Delta/Nabla, it's more like a formula than a refinement type
+    - Refinement type semantics emerge when combined with Gamma.
+Gamma is the part left of the |, Delta/Nabla the predicate on the right

-- !2218 Unlifted data types: Just works!
+- !2218 Unlifted data types

-- #17270: `Origin` annotations should be consistent about TH
-  - Faintly related: #14838, #14899.
-Should we warn about TH?
-Probably guard it behind a flag.
-Off by default?
-SG thinks so.
-This code is generated potentially in another library by a different user.
-Also compiler performance
+  - Introduces top-level unlifted bindings for data con wrappers of nullary constructors, which appear to have been properly tagged.
-- #17503: Allow data family instances with type family apps in result kind
+  - Related, because we allow it with -XUnliftedNewtypes: #17503 Allow data family instances with type family apps in result kind
-- (no number): `BoxedRep` in https://github.com/ghc-proposals/ghc-proposals/pull/203

 # Pattern-match checking